 Dylan only played Dark Eyes 8 times in concert.
 All of the 1995 outings were performed as duets with Patti Smith who was Dylan’s opening act for that leg of the Never Ending Tour.
 According to Smith, Dylan invited her to choose a song that they could perform together and “Dark Eyes” was her choice.
 I saw Patti open for Dylan in Sydney 1998.
 She was tremendous and narrated of lot of her own Poetry as well as singing some of her big hits.
 I hadn’t heard of her before that night, but she left one heck of an impression on me.

 The irredeemable original studio track isn’t available for copyright reasons on You Tube.
-Their are some OK recordings of Dylan and Patti live, but I’ve decided to relay a fan tribute recording of Dark Eyes by Virginia in celebration of Bob’s birthday (May 24, 1941) this year:
+(Edited – The original has been made available.
+See it at the bottom of this page) Their are some OK recordings of Dylan and Patti live, but I’ve decided to relay a fan tribute recording of Dark Eyes by Virginia in celebration of Bob’s birthday (May 24, 1941) this year: